SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - CMake
 - Python (3.*)

-I have only built/tested on Windows 10 using the commands below.
+I have only built/tested on Windows 10 (with Visual Studio using the Windows 10 SDK) using the commands below.
 Other platforms may need further fixes/changes.

 ### Installation